 Since the Contour is back up and running reliably it's time to get back to bigger and better things.

 I revised the way I'm going to do this (yet again) and will not be using a modular but instead dedicated fixture jig for the car (more expedient).
 The chassis will be supported at four points on levelling jacks.
-Once I have the roll cage in the chassis will be more than stiff enough so I can cut up the floor, etc... and then roll in the powertrain sub-assembly on a different jig/cart that can be secured to the vehicle after alignment.
+Once I have the roll cage in the chassis will be more than stiff enough so I can cut up the floor, etc... and then roll in the powertrain sub-assembly on a different jig/cart that can

 I've since revised my approach yet again.
 The previous design I had (file too large to load) was proving to be cost prohibitive and too complex to manufacture in a reasonable amount of time.
 Despite being disassemblable, I have no good place to put the beams and several cross-members where they won't get damaged when not in use.

-Since fixtures are only required for the front and rear subframes (powertrain location) I'm building a smaller 3'x5.5' table that when finished can be stowed in the corner of the shop and used for general fabrication.
+Since fixtures are only required for the front and rear subframes (powertrain location) I'm building a smaller 3'x5.5' table that when finished can be stowed in the

 With the Contour out of the garage and awaiting a tune I can start moving forward on other projects.
 The first order of business is reorganizing the garage...again!!
 This last iteration was a big step up as far as organization and efficiency goes but some more problems have arisen that need to be resolved.
 The industrial shelving that is serving as the combo weld bench/steel rack at the moment is getting taken down and a new dedicated welding bench and material rack built.